National Forum 2018

 May 1 and 2, 2018

-The Canadian Federation of Library Associations — Fédération canadienne des associations de bibliothèques will be convening its 1st National Forum in conjunction with the Saskatchewan Library Association (SLA).
+The Canadian Federation of Library Associations — Fédération canadienne des associations de bibliothèques convened its 1st National Forum in conjunction with the Saskatchewan Library Association (SLA).

 Director, University of Regina Press